scikit-beam/scikit-beam/doc/development/docguide.rst

 =====================

-High-quality, consistent documentation for astronomy code is one of the major goals of the Astropy project.
+High-quality, consistent documentation for astronomy code is one of the major goals of the Scikit-beam project.
 Hence, we describe our documentation procedures and rules here.
-For the astropy core project we try to keep to these as closely as possible, while the standards for affiliated packages are somewhat looser.
+For the scikit-beam core project we try to keep to these as closely as possible, while the standards for affiliated packages are somewhat looser.
 (These procedures and guidelines are still recommended for affiliated